 He came out of nowhere with a hole in his shoe to peddle Grandyne, a formidable new drug guaranteed to foster nasty little men's stature.
-Inevitably, he finds a fabulously lucrative market in the rolling-in-dough streets of New York City, and even though he never inhaled Grandyne himself, there is something about him, like his hair and skin and whatnot, that makes society women swoon.
+He finds a fabulously lucrative market in the rolling-in-dough streets of New York City, and even though he never inhaled Grandyne himself, there is something about his hair and his ever so slight limp, that makes society women swoon.
 So, when the grandest one of them all, who happens to own the American media, joins up with the frenzy, he has no choice but to become proficient at doing away with anyone inclined to dispute his greatness.

 from New York to Berlin, to sunny Hollywood and rainy Moscow, on to Hong Kong, Prague, and Buenos Aires, deep into a soggy Brazilian rain forest, and up the frosty Swiss Alps -- to prove that even though political correctness is no longer a joke, there is plenty of comedy in stories of roaring do-gooders deafened by their own roar.

 ."One of the greatest talents Pour shows in writing this book is the ability of creating not just suspense and atmosphere, but also characters with unique but plausible, well-defined past, present and personality, so the reader feels their existence and wants to know more about them."

 -- Eric Jones, BookReview.com